Richard A. Baker (businessman)

 Richard Alan Baker (born November 27, 1965) is an American business executive.
-He is the Executive Chairman of Saks Global, which includes luxury retail brands Saks Fifth Avenue, Neiman Marcus, Bergdorf Goodman and Saks OFF 5TH, as well as a portfolio of real estate assets.
-He is also the owner of National Realty and Development Corp.
+He is the owner of National Realty and Development Corp.
 (NRDC), a US-based private real estate development and investment company.
 He previously served as the chairman of the board of directors for Retail Opportunity Investments Corp.
-(ROIC), and has held various positions as owner of Hudson's Bay Company since 2008.
+(ROIC).
+He previously held various positions as owner of Hudson's Bay Company and was also the Executive Chairman of Saks Global, which includes luxury retail brands Saks Fifth Avenue, Neiman Marcus, Bergdorf Goodman and Saks OFF 5TH.

 Early life and education

 Baker grew up in Greenwich, Connecticut, the son of Betty Lou (née Grossman) and Robert C. Baker, the founder of NRDC.
 He has one brother, Nelson, and two sisters, Lauren and Ashley.
-Baker is of Jewish descent.As a teenager, Baker spent many of his weekends shadowing his father, a real estate developer, during visits to shopping centers throughout the Northeastern United States.
+Baker is of Jewish descent.
+As a teenager, Baker spent many of his weekends shadowing his father, a real estate developer, during visits to shopping centers throughout the Northeastern United States.

 At 15, Baker attended the École de Cuisine La Varenne, a cooking school in Paris; he subsequently started a catering business that employed classmates and catered parties in his hometown.
 He graduated from the Brunswick School and received a Bachelor of Science in Hotel Management from Cornell University in 1988.

 Career

 He began his career working for his father, a mall developer and principal of National Realty & Development Corp, after graduating from the Cornell University School of Hotel Administration.
 In 2006, he purchased Lord & Taylor, America's longest continually operating department store from Federated Department Stores, for $1.2 billion, borrowing $1 billion to finance the deal.
 In 2017, Baker sold the Lord & Taylor flagship building on Fifth Avenue for $850 million to WeWork.
 Two years later, he sold the Lord & Taylor operating company for $100 million to Le Tote.

 In 2008, Baker led NRDC's purchase of the Toronto-based Hudson's Bay Company (HBC), North America's oldest company (established by English royal charter in 1670), Baker becoming its Governor (company chairman).
-In 2011, Baker sold Canadian based chain Zellers to Target for US$1.8-billion.
+In 2011, Baker sold the stores (but not the brand) of Canadian based chain Zellers to Target for US$1.8-billion.

 In November 2012, HBC was publicly listed on the Toronto Stock Exchange, at which time Baker assumed the role of interim CEO until the appointment of Helena Foulkes as CEO in 2018.

 In 2013, Baker led the acquisition by Hudson Bay Company of Saks Fifth Avenue and Saks Off 5th through the $2.9 billion purchase of its parent company, Saks Inc.

 Baker has served on the board of trustees of Cornell University since 2014.
 He also sits on the advisory boards of the Cornell University School of Hotel Management and the Baker Program in Real Estate–a two-year real estate graduate program at Cornell University.